opencomputeproject/OSF-OSFCI/CONTRIBUTE.md

 ## References

-This document is inspired by https://raw.githubusercontent.com/u-root/u-root/master/CONTRIBUTING.md
+This document is inspired by standards followed by https://github.com/u-root/u-root